csmertx/csmertx.github.io/content/Blog/medium/2005/photos.md

 > Point and Shoot camera.
 I'm the weirdo at the computer (my skateboard to my left)

-> I installed the ceiling fan of that room lol
+> I installed the ceiling fan (with help) of that room lol

 <br />